timh1975/SoftwareEngineeringPortfolio/week2.md

 As I am the owner of the group repo, cloning the shared repository was not applicable as I created the local repository before creating and pushing to the remote repo

+### Reflection

+A particular strenght is that I undertook Software Engineering Methods last year which gave exposure to Scrum principles, Kanban boards, Continuous Improvement, Version control using git and, GitHub.
+This has helped in supporting fellow third year direct enterant students.
+However, I found using vesion control and GitHub problematic last year as I didnt read up enough on these subjects.
+Despite this, I am learning these skills again from scratch in order to be more efficient in these technical skills so that I can support the team when the project starts.

+Whilst there were no particular challenges this week.
+However, the main challenges are to learn effective version control and GitHub management given that I had issues with using git last year and that I am managing the group repo.
+A further challenge is to learn using MAUI as this is a template I have not had previous exposure to this.